 - Light grill to medium-high heat and let it come up to temperature.

 - While the grill heats up, prepare the cabbage.
-Trim off a small part of bottom of the cabbage so it can stand up.
-Careful not to trim off too much as the stem is what helps it stay together.
-Standing the cabbage up, slice cabbage into 3/4-1 inch thick pieces.
-Cover both sides with oil and salt and pepper.
-I used a reusable spray bottle to evenly coat them with oil.
+Remove any loose outer leaves.
+Trim off a small part of the bottom of the cabbage so it can stand up.
+Be careful not to trim off too much as the stem is what helps it stay together.
+Standing the cabbage up, slice the cabbage into 3/4-1 inch thick pieces.
+Drizzle both sides with oil and a sprinkle of salt and pepper.

-- Place cabbage directly on the grill.
-Grill cabbage for 5-6 minutes, carefully flip, and grill for another 2-3 minutes depending on the thickness and until tender on the inside, but crispy on the outside.
+- Grill cabbage.
+Place cabbage directly on the grill grates over direct heat.
+Grill cabbage for 5-8 minutes, carefully flip, and grill for another 4-6 minutes depending on the thickness.
+Be careful flipping them as some of the outer leaves may try to loosen and break away from the head.
+Once done, it should be tender on the inside, but crispy on the outside.

-- Top with fresh herbs and sauce/condiment of choice.
-Enjoy!
+- Enjoy!
+Top with fresh herbs and sauce/condiment of choice and enjoy!

 Kari says